 The Internal Revenue Service usually releases income tax forms for the current tax year between October and January, although changes to some forms can come even later.
 We last updated Federal Form 8546 from the Internal Revenue Service in January 2018.

 Form 8546 is a Federal Other form.
 Payment vouchers are provided to accompany checks mailed to pay off tax liabilities, and are used by the revenue department to record the purpose of the check and the SSN/EIN of the taxpayer who sent it.
 Many states recommend that taxpayers also write their social security number and the purpose of the payment on the check itself, in case the accompanying payment voucher is misplaced or destroyed.

 Historical Past-Year Versions of Federal Form 8546

-We have a total of four past-year versions of Form 8546 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 8546 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: